lalit293/astro-template/README.md

 If in case you want to use some other font then you have to install it as a package or link via CDN and you will be good to go.
 (This is a very brief description, in reality it's not that much easy.)

+### Shadcn-UI

+This project is configured with shadcn-ui and you can easily add more components.
+But note that this project has most of the needed components preinstalled.
+If you think that some most used components are not present then please open a pull request.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: